antronerds/r2-tutorials/docs/Annotation_Analyses.md

 Some of these functionalities have been developed recently.
-If you run into any quirks or annoyances don't hesitate to contact r2 support (r2-support@amc.uva.nl).
+If you run into any quirks or annoyances don't hesitate to contact R2 support (r2-support@amc.uva.nl).

 We hope that this tutorial has been helpful,

-The R2 support team.
+the R2 support team.